Which one is which?

 Penn & Teller then try to guess how the trick was done.
 If they get fooled and can’t figure it out, the magician in question receives a trophy and a spot in Penn & Teller’s long-running Vegas show.

-So what’s the most important difference between Penn and Teller?
+what’s the most important difference between Penn and Teller?

 One thing that sets them apart is their height difference.
 It’s easy to tell who’s who because Teller (the short one) is typically quieter than his partner, while Penn (the taller one) speaks up more often—and loudly when he does speak!

-And that's not all you need to know about these two magicians.
+that’s not all you need to know about these two magicians.
 They share many things in common.
 They both have bushy eyebrows, neither wears hats on stage, neither dresses in black tuxedos with red ties or bowties, neither are left-handed, and neither was born on October 5th, 1946.

 Penn and Teller Now